dgansen/dgansen.github.io/_posts/2020-5-29-Unit2-Build.md

 ---

 # What confuses weather prediction models?
+The weatherman is always wrong, so it's no wonder his head is in the clouds.
+This
 ![](/img/sum_temps.png){: .center-block :}
 *Data given is five years of summer temperature highs and lows*